So, you want to make a game…

 Welcome to game design!
 Whether you’re completely new to the craft, or an already-experienced designer/developer, it never hurts to take a look at the basics and see things from a new perspective.
-In this post, I will attempt to shed some light on the process of starting a new game, aided by things I’ve learned from my own experience, as well as what resources one could need for doing so, and some challenges that might be encountered along the way.
+In this post, I will attempt to shed some light on the process of starting a new game, as well as what resources one could need for doing so, and some challenges that might be encountered along the way.

 To say that game design is a massive discipline wold be an understatement.
-As many other creative hobbies/professions, it is absolutely humongous in scope, and it keeps getting bigger as time goes on, especially since it’s interdisciplinary by its very nature.
+As many other creative hobbies/professions, it is absolutely humongous in scope, and keeps getting bigger as time goes on.
+Game design is interdisciplinary by its very nature.
 It fuses together psychology, logic, visual art, game theory (which is a branch of maths, for those unfamiliar with it), and can even borrow from things like software development, all in the pursuit of creating better experiences for both players and designers.

 What are the prerequisites for design, though?
 The answer is: nothing much, really.
 As with any creative process, everything starts with an idea – the core building block of any creative work.
 We can glamorize the design process all we want, and entire libraries of books have been written about the nature of creativity and ideas, but the reality is much simpler: You get an idea, and then, through a lot of work and iterations, you (hopefully) end up with something that can be considered a finished game.

 Game design is one of those things where there really can’t be a grand unified process, or a single ‘right way’ to do things.
 This isn’t really a guide, but instead it’s more a collection of advice that I consider important for newcomers to the discipline.

 I will assume that people reading this have some sort of idea for a game, regardless of the scope.
 Whether it’s as simple as homebrewing some rules changes for a game you’re playing or some completely new concept that you want to make a reality, you need to start from the beginning.